kylestarr/zero-counts-gatsby/content/posts/2022/06/20/tmnt-shredders-revenge-review.md

 ## It's Tight 🪢

 _TMNT: Shredder's Revenge_ is billed as a throwback/sequel to the original TMNT beat-em-up games.
 And that's exactly what it is.
 Full stop.
 Even with all that's new, the game is extremely focused.
 While it's jam-packed full of character(s), there isn't an ounce of fat on the game.
 It sets out to recreate the experience shared by many a '90s mall rat and sticks the landing.
 10/10.
 A perfect [video game ass video game](/2019/10/01/video-games-do-not-exist/).
-Playing through it at age 36 sent me right back to playing _Hyperstone Heist_ on my family's 13-channel TV on loop.
+Playing it at age 36 sent me right back to playing _Hyperstone Heist_ on my family's 13-channel TV on loop.
 Scrolling through Twitter, I've come across well over a dozen tweets about parents playing through with their children, sharing an arcade experience from a bygone era.

 ## A Little Too Tight?